 Range is in the unit of meters.
 The UE is configured with the maximum Range value it can use for a particular V2X service.
 A V2X service may request a different range value, and the V2X layer ensures that it does not exceed the maximum Range value.

-Range is only used for groupcast communication over PC5 reference point.
+Range is only used for groupcast mode communication over PC5 reference point.

 5.4.2.5 Default Values